business dispute arbitration in Cherryville, Missouri 65446

 In the quiet town of Cherryville, Missouri (65446), a simmering business dispute between two local companies escalated into a tense arbitration battle that gripped the community’s tight-knit entrepreneurial scene.

-It all began in early 2023, when Miller Construction LLC, owned by Sarah Miller, entered a contract with Fenton Manufacturing, helmed by David Fenton, to supply custom steel components for a new warehouse project.
+It all began in early 2023, when a local business, owned by the claimant, entered a contract with Fenton Manufacturing, helmed by the claimant, to supply custom steel components for a new warehouse project.
 The contract was valued at $350,000, with agreed milestones tied to delivery dates and quality standards.

 By mid-2023, delays and disagreements about the specifications surfaced.
 Miller alleged that Fenton consistently missed deadlines and delivered subpar materials, causing costly project halts.
 Fenton, however, argued that Miller’s changing requirements and lack of clear communication complicated production—pointing to multiple emails demanding last-minute design modifications.